Zip Pay - Terms and Conditions

 - The payment of a Minimum Repayment Amount is not made by the relevant Due Date; or

-- You do not comply with any other terms or conditions of this Contract, and where such non compliance is likely to effect Zip’s likelihood of being repaid under the Contract ; or
+- You do not comply with any other terms or conditions of this Contract, and where such non compliance is in our reasonable opinion likely to effect Zip’s likelihood of being repaid under the Contract ; or

 - We believe, on reasonable grounds, that we were induced by fraud on your part to enter into this Contract; or

-- You make any materially false or misleading representation to us; or
+- You make any materially false or misleading representation in relation to any matter to us that is not insignificant in the context of this Contract; or

-- You use your Account for any unlawful, fraudulent or improper activity; or
+- You use your Account for any unlawful, fraudulent or improper activity, or you otherwise engage in unlawful, fraudulent or improper activity that is material in the context of this Contract; or

 - You have more than one Zip Pay Account.